dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![The timeline in the animation panel](img/animation_timeline.png)

 Each line of the Animation Panel is an animation track.
 Normal and Transform tracks reference node properties.
-Their name or id is a path to the node.
+Their name or id is a path to the node and the affected property.

 ![Example of Normal animation tracks](img/animation_normal_track.png)